bharatsdev/object_tracking/README.md

 Pre-requisite.
  - Python
- - Opencv
+ - OpenCV
- - Pre-train model like Caffe or tansorflow
+ - Pre-train model like Caffe or TensorFlow